Hamlet's Solar Powered System

 Making the Most of Living with Solar

 The key to living with a small solar powered system is minimizing what needs electricity.
 We make great meals without the normal appliances you'd find in a traditional American kitchen!
 Believe it or not, we do not have a microwave, or a TV, and don't miss them at all.
 For coffee, we heat water and pour it into a French press, toast bread on a griddle, make waffles on an Amish waffle iron, and reheat food in a pot/pan on our 2-burner propane stove.
-The only electric kitchen appliance we have is a stick blender, which we use to make smoothies, pesto, sauces, and soups.
+The only electric kitchen appliance we have is an immersion blender, which we use to make smoothies, pesto, sauces, and soups.

 Adjusting your expectations and staying flexible will help you stay happy while living mobile with solar.
 What happens when we have low solar gain and run out of power for the night?
 We use battery operated "puck lights" strategically placed around the camper.
 Or, grab some candles and a good book, or just go outside and hang out around the campfire.